Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

 However, \ac{e-prescription} systems come with several challenges.
 While paper-based prescriptions can be physically invalidated upon redemption, \acp{e-prescription} must have a sophisticated mechanism for preventing double-spending~\cite{kierkegaard2013prescription}, as copying electronic documents has close to zero marginal costs.
-This requires some degree of transparency about whether an \ac{e-prescription} has been already used, particularly when the ecosystems involves several different stakeholders and in particular many independent pharmacies and doctors.
-These transparency requirements, however, are to be balanced with data security and privacy.
-As health data is of high sensitivity, it requires special protection according to the \ac{GDPR} within the \ac{EU}.
+This requires some degree of transparency about whether an \ac{e-prescription} has been already redeemed, particularly when the ecosystems involves several different stakeholders such as many independent pharmacies and doctors among which the patient can choose.
+These transparency requirements, however, are to be balanced with the protection of sensitive information, for example, patients' data according to the \ac{GDPR} within the~EU.
 This includes aspects like the right to erasure (``Right to be forgotten''), meaning that users can request their data to be deleted at any point in time (Article~17~\ac{GDPR})~\cite{GDPR2016}.
-Besides, the data specified in a prescription must also be secure from alteration by unauthorized parties.
-A further challenge for \ac{e-prescription} systems is posed by the need for standardization.
-Moreover, transmitting, receiving and processing data between many stakeholders requires the systems to be interoperable~\cite{kierkegaard2013prescription}; and achieving this in an established system likely requires strong network effects or regulatory obligation.
+Besides, the data specified in an \ac{e-prescription} must also be secure against manipulation by unauthorized parties.
+A further challenge for \ac{e-prescription} systems is posed by the need for standardization, as data processing and exchange between many stakeholders requires interoperable systems~\cite{kierkegaard2013prescription}.